shaz-ahammed/airport-app-backend/README.md

 * Basic configuration using environment variables

+* Automated builds and releases on 3 major operating systems using GitHub workflows

 * Middleware to add security headers in response including strict CSP policy.
 If isTlsEnabled flag is set to true HSTS header will be added as well
 ```
 X-Frame-Options: DENY